-Many times, a company receives a parcel or a letter that has been sent to an employee who does not work in that company anymore.
-In various cases, the company receives an inquiry email from a customer asking about an employee.
-In this situation, the company writes back to the customer telling him that the person he has inquired for no longer works in that company.
-In case a company has received a letter, will I have to return it?
-For this purpose, a letter stating the employee no longer works for the company is required to be written.
+Often, a company receives a parcel or a letter sent to an employee who no longer works in that company.
+In various cases, the company gets an inquiry email from a customer asking about an employee.
+In this situation, the company writes back to the customer, telling him that the person he has inquired about no longer works for that company.
+If a company has received a letter, will I have to return it?
+For this purpose, a letter stating the employee no longer works for the company must be written.

 What is the purpose of writing this letter?

-Writing a letter about an ex-employee letting the recipient know that the employee has gone is essential in some or almost every situation.
-It is the responsibility of the company to inform the recipient that the person he is looking for has gone so that he doesn’t send any email or letter again to that person at the address of the company.
-This will eventually save the time and energy of both parties.
+Writing a letter about an ex-employee, letting the recipient know that the employee has gone, is essential in some or almost every situation.
+The company is responsible for informing the recipient that the person he is looking for has gone so that he doesn’t send any email or letter again to that person at the company’s address.
+This will eventually save both parties time and energy.

 How to write?